zekth/website-1/content/general-guides/install.md

 - coral
 ---

-This guide will walk you throug the process of installing and configuring reef-pi in a new Raspberry Pi with a new microSD card.
+This guide will walk you through the process of installing and configuring reef-pi in a new Raspberry Pi with a new microSD card.
 The process involves three main part, first we have to prepare the micorsd card for Raspberry Pi, then start Raspberry Pi with the microSD card and configure it for reef-pi usage, and then finally install and configuration of reef-pi on the freshly prepared Raspberry Pi.
-This guide assume prior familiarity with computers, no programming knowledge is required.
+This guide assumes prior familiarity with computers, no programming knowledge is required.

 ### Prepare Raspberry Pi image

-We recommend a microSD card of Class10 and atleast 8Gb capacity for reef-pi. reef-pi is tested on raspbian, but it should work on most other linux OS, on Raspberry Pi.
+We recommend a microSD card of Class10 and at least 8Gb capacity for reef-pi. reef-pi is tested on raspbian, but it should work on most other linux OS, on Raspberry Pi.
 Follow the official raspberry pi guide for details instructions:
 - [Download and write raspbian image to micro SD card](https://www.raspberrypi.org/documentation/installation/installing-images/)

 ### Connecting to Raspberry Pi